keel-hq/keel.sh/README.md

 -  **force**: force update even if tag is not semver, ie: `latest`, optional label: **keel.sh/match-tag=true** which will enforce that only the same tag will trigger force update.
 -  **glob**: use wildcards to match versions, example:

+Policy configuration docs can be [viewed here](/docs/#policies).

 ## Approvals

 Users can specify on their Kubernetes manifests or Helm charts how many approvals do they have to collect before a resource gets updated.
 Approvals can be collected through the web admin dashboard, HTTP API, Slack and HipChat.
+Read more about approvals [in the docs](/docs/#approvals).

+## Keel Friends

+* [Webhook Relay](https://webhookrelay.com) allows Keel to receive webhooks and connect to admin dashboard without configuring public IP/domains.
+* [Sunstone](https://about.sunstone.dev/) allows users to always deploy latest **semver** tags without continuously updating your docs and deployment yamls.